nWODT-Cobalt/uxa/WIP/Communication Guidelines/Communication Guidelines.md

 For descriptions, use the present tense and the active form (“Selecting a value triggers validation”).
 For instructions, use the second person imperative (“Remove test set”).

-Prefer positive wording, and direct statements to what's true rather than what's false.
+Prefer positive wording, and statements directed to what's true rather than what's false.
 It's quicker to check what's true rather than what's false.
 Use negative wording for prohibition or to correct misconceptions.